al-maisan/pms/README.md

 ### Technology selection

  1. define selection criteria up-front and in writing (what is important and what are we looking for?)
- 1. lean to the open source
+ 1. lean toward open source
  1. pick tech backed by strong teams
  1. ignore bullshit and hype
  1. try the tech, build prototypes
- 1. document the candidates and why something was chosen in the end
+ 1. document the considered tech as well as what was chosen in the end for what reason

 ### Team